 - The MMU recommends that to minimize lag and improve performance, PJM use an electronic synchronized reserve event notification process for all resources and that all resources be required to have the ability to receive and respond to the notifications.
 (Priority: Medium.
 First reported 2023.
-Status: Not adopted.) - The MMU recommends that PJM replace the Mid-Atlantic Dominion Reserve Subzone with a reserve zone structure consistent with the actual deliverability of reserves based on current transmission constraints.
+Status: Partially adopted December 17, 2024.) - The MMU recommends that PJM replace the Mid-Atlantic Dominion Reserve Subzone with a reserve zone structure consistent with the actual deliverability of reserves based on current transmission constraints.
 (Priority: High.
 First reported 2019.
 Status: Partially adopted October 1, 2022.) - The MMU recommends that the components of the cost-based offers for providing regulation and synchronous condensing be defined in Schedule 2 of the Operating Agreement.
 (Priority: Low.
 First reported 2019.
 Status: Not adopted.) - The MMU recommends that, for calculating the penalty for a synchronized reserve resource failing to meet its scheduled obligation during a spinning event, the unit repay all credits back to the last time that the unit successfully responded to an event 10 minutes or longer.
 (Priority: Medium.
 First reported 2018.
 Status: Not adopted.) - The MMU recommends that, for calculating the penalty for a synchronized reserve resource failing to meet its scheduled obligation during a spinning event, the synchronized reserve shortfall penalty should include LOC payments as well as SRMCP and MW of shortfall.
 (Priority: Medium.
 First reported 2018.
 Status: Not adopted.) - The MMU recommends that aggregation not be permitted to offset unit specific penalties for failure to respond to a synchronized reserve event.
 (Priority: Medium.
 First reported 2018.
+Status: Not adopted.) - The MMU recommends that PJM immediately remove the 30 percent increase to the synchronized reserve reliability requirement.
+(Priority: High.
+First reported 2024.
 Status: Not adopted.)